ANALYSIS-Taiwan's TSMC keeps eye on China with $12 bln U.S. plant

 "This is more of a political response from TSMC to the US government's demands," Gu said.

+"Our intention to build and operate the fab in the U.S. is a business decision, to address the best interests of our customers," it told Reuters.

-Some analysts also said it was too small to be economically efficient and the size of U.S. incentive and price from customers who prefer U.S. production would likely decide its profitability.
+Some analysts also said the plant was too small to be economically efficient and the size of U.S. incentive and price from customers who prefer U.S. production would likely decide its profitability.

 Yet the announcement is unlikely to be welcomed by Beijing who would see it as Washington's attempt to control more of a crucial supplier to its national tech champion Huawei, and only spur its ambition to build its own chip supply chains.